-Newsom's call for support of Sen. Jerry Hill's ban on all tobacco flavors in CA is a strong move against the vaping industry, which has hooked a whole generation of kids to dangerous nicotine products through manipulation and deceit.
-We applaud Gov. Newsom for standing up to the industry and taking important steps to protect the well-being of kids.
-Where the Trump Administration refuses to take action, California leaders like the Governor, Sen. Jerry Hill, city and county leaders and school districts are leading the way in protecting kids.
-We commend Gov. Newsom for making kids a priority and encourage the legislature to keep the pressure on so that kids are protected.
+Newsom's call for support of Senator Jerry Hill's ban on all tobacco flavors in California is a strong move against the vaping industry, which has hooked a whole generation of kids to dangerous nicotine products through manipulation and deceit.
+We applaud Governor Newsom for standing up to the industry and taking important steps to protect the well-being of kids.
+Where the Trump Administration refuses to take action, California leaders like the Governor, Senator Hill, city and county leaders, and school districts are leading the way in protecting kids.
+We commend Governor Newsom for making kids a priority and encourage the legislature to keep the pressure on so that kids are protected.

-And finally, it is promising to see the Governor provide consumers with more protection against unfair and deceptive practices with the California Consumer Financial Protection Law.
-This is the kind of consumer-first thinking and lawmaking we need to protect kids and families from tech platforms that are using manipulative and deceptive tactics to take advantage of kids and we encourage the Governor and Legislature to introduce similar a similar policy specific to technology platforms.
+And finally, it is promising to see the governor provide consumers with more protection against unfair and deceptive practices with the California Consumer Financial Protection Law.
+This is the kind of consumer-first thinking and lawmaking we need to protect kids and families from tech platforms that are using manipulative and deceptive tactics to take advantage of kids, and we encourage the governor and Legislature to introduce a similar policy specific to technology platforms.

 About Common Sense